 By law, employers have a duty of care towards their employees.
 This duty of care extends to all employees, regardless of the nature of their job or whether they have a fixed or temporary contract with the employer.
 In simple terms, your employer is legally required to put specific measures in place to protect you from any illness or injury whilst at work.

 These measures include providing you with proper training and industry-standard personal protective equipment, as well as maintaining said equipment and conducting regular inspections of the workplace.

 If your employer failed to implement these measures and you have been injured as a result, you may be entitled to compensation.

-If you are an agency worker and you have suffered an accident at work whilst you were temporarily employed by the company or business, you should be entitled to make a claim for compensation against your temporary employer.
+If you are an agency worker or a self employed subcontractor, and you have suffered an accident at work whilst you were temporarily employed by the company or business, you should be entitled to make a claim for compensation against your temporary employer.
 Agency workers must be able to provide evidence that the accident occurred through no fault of their own, and it happened whilst they were working for that company within the last three years.